-Currently, management is not aware of any significant changes in conditions that could have a significant effect on the financial position or results of activities of the District in the near future.
-The operating budget for the General Fund and the IMRF and Social Security Fund for the fiscal year ending June 30, 2018 has increased \$220,154, or 2.43%.
-The majority of this increase can be attributed to two factors.
-First, the budget includes an approximate 4.0% increase in salaries for COLA and merit increases.
-Second, the budget includes approximate increases of 2.0% to compensate for the 2.1% increase in the CPI.
-These increases were partially offset by a \$90,000 decrease in expenditures for the strategic plan, which will be in its third year in FY2018.
+Management currently is not aware of any other significant changes in conditions that could have a significant effect on the financial position or results of activities of the District in the near future.
+The operating budget for the General Fund and the IMRF and Social Security Fund for the fiscal year ending June 30, 2019 has increased \$154,504, or 1.66%.
+This increase is due primarily to an approximate 3.6% increase in salaries for COLA and merit increases.